 We develop our writing skills as we progress from mark making in the EYFS, to using a range of sentence types in KS2.
 All teachers immerse children in the genre they are studying, through a wide variety of age-related texts and extra-curricular stimuli, then support children in the planning of their own writing.
 The writing process is clearly modelled by teaching staff and displayed on working walls in our classrooms.

-In Foundation Stage 2 and Year 1, teachers follow a two-week programme based on Jane Considine’s ‘Hooked on Books’ and ‘The Write Stuff’.
+In Foundation Stage 2, staff use the ‘Fantastic Foundation’ Scheme (based on Jane Considine’s Write Stuff programme) for teaching writing within their Communication, Language and Literacy sessions.
+This supports pupils to use the Fantastic lenses to generate words to use in sentence stacking.
 Lenses from ‘The Writing Rainbow’ and ‘The Reading Rainbow’ are introduced to children in a progressive manner ensuring knowledge and understanding of Reading and Writing skills are sequential and provide regular opportunities for children to apply newly learnt skills.

 In EYFS, children have opportunities to practice their spelling as they learn a new phoneme-grapheme correspondence.
 They do this through spelling orally using their segmenting and blending fingers, whereby they have to decide how many sounds they need to spell a word, say the sounds and lift their fingers as they do so; swiping across all their fingers to blend the word after it has been segmented.
 Children are also given the opportunity within their phonics lessons to use their fingers to help them write words they are spelling.
 In addition, as part of the programme, they are given daily opportunities to spell words containing learnt sounds.
 Once a week, they complete a consolidation lesson where they have to spell two or three other words containing sounds that they have been taught previously, this helps to ensure that their knowledge of each phoneme-grapheme correspondence is further embedded.